PieterT2000/mortar-io/README.md

 - Jest: for unit tests
 - Tailwind/Shadcn: as UI framework

-Please navigate to the website linked [here](https://google.com).
+You can access the deployed application [here](https://pietert2000.github.io/mortar-io/).
 To navigate to a certain building, click on a feature in the sidebar once they're all loaded.

+> :warning: **Note**: Features might take a while to load due to slow server responses.

 #### Future improvements